uci-inf-133/a2-tweets-kobevo/readme.txt

---Readme document for *YOUR NAME*, *YOUR_EMAIL@uci.edu*--
+--Readme document for Kobe Vo, kobe@uci.edu

 1. How many assignment points do you believe you completed (replace the *'s with your numbers)?

-*/10
+11/10
-- */3 Summarizing tweets
+- 3/3 Summarizing tweets
-- */4 Identifying the most popular activities
+- 4/4 Identifying the most popular activities
-- */3 Adding a text earch interface
+- 3/3 Adding a text earch interface

 2. How long, in hours, did it take you to complete this assignment?